Cawfields Roman Wall (Hadrian's Wall)

 The quarrying that produced the picturesque reservoir below the milecastle may have begun at the time Hadrian's Wall was built, but it was not until 1902 that the Newcastle Granite & Whinstone Company began to quarry Cawfield seriously.

 Quarrying continued until 1952 when pressure from groups interested in preserving Hadrian's Wall forced the closure of the site.
 The deep quarry pit became a reservoir, landscaped to provide a picnic area with access to the Wall.

 The Cawfields site is signposted off the B6318 east of Greenhead, opposite the Milecastle Inn, a popular pub for walkers on Hadrian's Wall.
 The road curves past Burnhead B&B until it reaches the reservoir parking area.
 Parking is pay and display and is rather pricey, but you can use your ticket to stay at any of the major parking areas along Hadrian's Wall for a 24 hour period.
 Cawfields is definitely one of the easiest places on Hadrian's wall to reach by car.

-I've visited Cawfields numerous times, usually in the evening so I can photograph the setting sun on the cliffs behind the reservoir, and I think its one of the most beautiful places along Hadrian's Wall.
+I've visited Cawfields numerous times, usually in the evening so I can photograph the setting sun on the cliffs behind the reservoir, and I think it is one of the most beautiful places along Hadrian's Wall.

 About Cawfields Roman Wall (Hadrian's Wall)